paranoid-porygon/paranoid-porygon.github.io/_posts/published/2025-08-21-homelab_part00.md

 In 2020 shortly after the US entered a quasi-lockdown state due to COVID-19, my employer laid off my entire team for spurious reasons.
 My boss, also laid off, had decided by that point (probably due to America's cultural aversion to taking COVID seriously) to move back to Canada.
 During the process of packing for his move, he bequeathed me an old Dell Poweredge T420 that he had been loaning to our former employer up until his termination.
 With 16 2.5" drive bays, I knew immediately that this would become a Network Attached Storage (NAS) server for my home; having messed around with FreeNAS back in 2015, I had some familiarity with what a self-hosted storage/media server had to offer and missed having one.
 However, the ongoing pandemic lockdown, tumultuous job hunt, and need to move to a new home multiple times over the subsequent four years saw me postpone that project.

-Now that I'm in a stable housing and employment situation, and given the rapid enshittification of cloud services over the last five years (and especially the capituation of certain big tech companies to the whims of our nascent authoritarian government), the time has come to not just spin up a NAS on this old Poweredge but to build out an entire homelab around it with the express goal of divesting from as many non-selfhosted services for which I can find open source/libre self-hosted alternatives.
+Now that I'm in a stable housing and employment situation, and given the rapid enshittification of cloud services over the last five years (and especially [the capituation of certain big tech companies to the whims of our nascent authoritarian government][technofascism]), the time has come to not just spin up a NAS on this old Poweredge but to build out an entire homelab around it with the express goal of divesting from as many non-selfhosted services for which I can find open source/libre self-hosted alternatives.

 <!--excerpt-->